alexegorov1/Home-Scanner/README.md

 Configuration
 Most settings are hardcoded, but you can tweak things like the directory for file monitoring, suspicious process keywords, and log patterns by modifying the respective classes.
 The API server runs on port 5000 by default, but you can change that when starting the server.

-Dependencies
-You'll need Python and a few libraries installed:

-nginx
-Copy
-Edit
-pip install flask psutil sqlite3
-Other than that, just make sure you have proper permissions to read system logs, scan files, and monitor processes.

 Logs and Data Storage
 All logs are stored in logs/system.log.
 The database file for incidents is in data/incidents.db.
 If the database doesn’t exist, it’ll be created automatically.